alexa-griffin/front-end-touch-up/index/index.md

 ## What I learned

-I learned the basics of css grid and some color theory.
+- basics of css grid
+- new but important css units
+- color theory